-I’ve seen quite a few blog posts reference ‘Relaxing’ things to do or places to go in Tokyo, and let me tell you now:
+I’ve seen quite a few blog posts referencing ‘Relaxing’ things to do or places to go in Tokyo, and let me tell you now:

-Not only is that place shut because of covid 19, it’s also as in your face and downright terrifying as it gets!
+Not only has that place shut because of covid 19, but it’s also as in your face and downright terrifying as it gets!
 Ha!

-Hence my reason of building an article that actually points people in the right direction for relaxing spots in Tokyo.
+Hence my reason for building an article that actually points people in the right direction for relaxing spots in Tokyo.